 Residents are encouraged to thoroughly check their rooms and report any damage they might find.

 Residents are responsible for the furnishings in their room including the furniture, Ethernet, and cable television equipment.
-Residents should note carefully not only of the inventory of furniture, but also the condition of the room and furniture, because they will be charged for any damages.
+Residents should note carefully the inventory of furniture and the condition of the room and furniture at the time the room is assigned, because they will be charged for any damage found to the room and its contents during the period of time they are assigned to the room.
 If the damage charges are not paid, action will be taken which may result in withholding the transcript of grades and in not allowing registration for the next semester.
-Students are liable for charges for any unusual housekeeping service, such as cleaning rooms left dirty when moving out.
+Students are also liable for charges for any unusual housekeeping service, such as cleaning rooms left dirty when moving out.

 Students are not permitted to paint or plaster their rooms.
 Storage cabinets and closet doors may not be removed or altered from their original design.
 Construction or room alteration involving heavy building materials, wooden or cloth material platforms, or lofts (see lofts) are prohibited due to fire and safety regulations.
 Screens must be left latched on windows to reduce the likelihood of damage from wind or falling screens.
 Window ledges are not to be used for storage.